-There's a delicious, diverse food scene to discover in Amsterdam
+There's a delicious, diverse scene to discover at the different foodie spots in Amsterdam.
+Updated in 2021!

 Amsterdam has a fantastic, diverse, delicious food scene and there is something for every taste and price point.
 In just a few days we must have consumed our own body weight in goodies several times over.
 No shame, no problem!
 Here are four of our favourite places to eat, drink, and be merry.
 Don't consider it a comprehensive list or a 'best of' description - these are simply spots we loved and we think you'll love them too.